 - Joe Dhamanydji, painter and cultural leader of the Gupapuyngu clan

-- Jessica De Largy Healy, Anthropologist and research fellow at the CNRS (French centre for scientific research)
+- Jessica De Largy Healy, anthropologist, research fellow at the CNRS

-- Nicolas Garnier, Head of the Oceania Heritage Unit at the musée du quai Branly – Jacques Chirac, Paris
+- Nicolas Garnier, Head of the de Oceania Heritage Unit at the musée du quai Branly – Jacques Chirac

 - Place: Atelier Martine Aublet

 From Tuesday 22 June 2021 to Sunday 26 September 2021

 - Handicap visuel

 - Handicap auditif (sans T)

 - Public: All publics

 Twin ticketFull price: 12,00 €Reduce rate: 9,00 €